JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/psi_files.md

 The [`PsiFile`](%gh-ic%/platform/core-api/src/com/intellij/psi/PsiFile.java) class is the common base class for all PSI files, while files in a specific language are usually represented by its subclasses.
 For example, the [`PsiJavaFile`](%gh-ic%/java/java-psi-api/src/com/intellij/psi/PsiJavaFile.java) class represents a Java file, and the [`XmlFile`](%gh-ic%/xml/xml-psi-api/src/com/intellij/psi/xml/XmlFile.java) class represents an XML file.

-Unlike `VirtualFile` and `Document`, which have application scope (even if multiple projects are open, each file is represented by the same `VirtualFile` instance), PSI has project scope: the same file is represented by multiple `PsiFile` instances if the file belongs to multiple projects open at the same time.
+Unlike [](virtual_file.md) and [](documents.md), which have application scope (even if multiple projects are open, each file is represented by the same `VirtualFile` instance), PSI has project scope: the same file is represented by multiple `PsiFile` instances if the file belongs to multiple projects open at the same time.

 ## How do I get a PSI file?